PL-EVIO: Robust Monocular Event-based Visual Inertial Odometry with Point and Line Features: Evaluation

 In the experiments, the reference trajectories are generated offline.
 The polynomial trajectory generation method \cite{mellinger2011minimum} is used to ensure the motion feasibility of the quadrotor.
 To follow the generated trajectory, a cascaded feed-forward P.I.D. controller is constructed as a high-level position controller running on NUC.
 Given the position, velocity, and acceleration as inputs, the high-level feed-forward controller computes desired attitude and throttle sent to the low-level controller running on PX4.

-We conduct four flighting experiments (Fig.\ref{experiment_scene}) to test the performance of autonomous trajectory tracking and feedback control under the state estimates from our PL-EVIO.
-The quadrotor is commanded to track different patterns as follows (\textit{Offboard} and \textit{Onboard} means using the VICON and our PL-EVIO as pose feedback control, respectively, while the PL-EVIO all run the real-time online calculations in the onboard computer):
+We conduct four flight experiments to test the performance of autonomous trajectory tracking using our PL-EVIO.
+The quadrotor is commanded to track different patterns as follows (\textit{Offboard} and \textit{Onboard} means using the VICON and our PL-EVIO as pose feedback control, respectively, while our PL-EVIO runs real-time and online calculations in the onboard computer):